 There's a killer behind and trouble ahead

-The Halfway Inn is closed to customers, side-lined by a bypass, deep in the inhospitable countryside.
-One winter's night, deep in snow, Lee, a student hitching home for Christmas, and Becca, a local nurse, end up knocking on the door as the blizzard takes hold.
+The Halfway Inn is closed to customers, side-lined by a bypass and hidden in inhospitable countryside.
+One winter's night, deep in snow, two women end up knocking on the door, seeking refuge as the blizzard takes hold.

-But are they the first to arrive?
-Why is the landlord less than pleased to see them?
+But why is the landlord less than pleased to see them?
 And what is his elderly father, upstairs in bed immobilised by a stroke, trying so hard to tell them?